 Founder Michio Suzuki started off in 1909 in the textile industry producing weaving looms for Japan’s massive cotton industry.

 After World War II Suzuki began producing engines that could be fitted to bicycles as a response to the need for affordable transportation in Japan.

 In 1952 Suzuki built its first motorized bicycle, the ‘Power Free’.
 It used a 36cc two-stroke engine fixed to the frame of a conventional bicycle.

 By 1954 Suzuki was mass-producing motorcycles, and the Suzuki Motor Company was formed.

-Suzuki has remained with its yellow color motocross bikes throughout when most of the other manufacturers have changed several times.
+Suzuki has remained with its yellow color motocross bikes throughout while most of the other manufacturers have changed several times.